catinsurance/stringplus/README.md

 -- the
 -- alphabet.
 ```

+## Documentation

+Documentation can be found on the wiki found [here.](https://github.com/maya-bee/stringplus/wiki)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.